CompCogNeuro/CompCogNeuro.github.io/content/linear-algebra.md

 bibfile = "ccnlab.json"
 +++

 The language of **linear algebra** provides an important set of concepts for understanding the behavior and learning in neural networks, and also important analysis techniques including linear regression and [[principal components analysis]].
+See also [[information theory]] for a similarly useful framework.

 For example, the state of activity in a network layer can be thought of as an n-dimensional _vector_ of numbers representing the activity of each of the _n_ neurons in the layer.
 We can write this vector using bold lower-case letters, with **x** being the input layer and **y** (of dimension _m_) being the hidden layer above that.
 The set of weights interconnecting the two layers, **W**, is thus an _n x m_ _matrix_ (confusingly, _n_ = number of columns, _m_ = number of rows, but indexes are written in the opposite order).